entrypoint-lv/DataTableQueryBuilder/docs/guide/basic-usage.md

 ```

 ::: tip Note
-The `CreateDate` property is of type `DateTime`, so it will be returned in a ISO date format.
+The `CreateDate` property is of type `DateTime`, so it will be returned in an ISO date format.

-This is intentional, as the formatting will happen in the UI and not in the LINQ query.
+This is intentional, as in our case the formatting will happen in the UI and not in the LINQ query.
 :::

 ## Step 3.
 Create a base query